 The same goes for our food.
 What purpose does your food have?
 How does your food make you feel?

 Removing food that makes you feel anything less than fabulous is naturally going to encourage more healthy eating.
 It also means that we start to pay closer attention to the way our food makes us feel.

 We also start to think more about the purpose of our food.
 We keep items in our home that serve a purpose and we choose our food based on this too.
-You will start choosing foods that energise you because that is the purpose of food – to energise and nourish.
+You will start choosing foods that energize you because that is the purpose of food – to energize and nourish.

 3 – Decluttering Promotes Awareness and Mindfulness